odpi/specs/ODPi-Runtime.md

 * **[HIVE_SQL]** ODPi Platforms MUST provide SQL that is compatible with the reference version of Hive's SQL.
 All valid statements in the reference version should produce the same results in the ODPi Platform.
 The ODPi Platform MAY include additional SQL that is not yet supported in the reference version of Hive, subject to other requirements in this document.
 * **[HIVE_JDBC]** ODPi Platforms MUST include HiveServer2 and support all of the same JDBC functionality as the reference version of Hive.
 All methods implemented in the reference version's JDBC client must be implemented and have the same signature in the ODPi Platform.
 The ODPi Platform MAY implement additional JDBC methods that are not yet supported in the reference version of Hive, subject to other requirements of this document.
-* **[HIVE_CLI]** ODPi Platforms MAY include the `bin/hive` command line script.
+* **[HIVE_CLI]** ODPi Platforms MAY include the `bin/hive` command line interface.
 If the platform includes the CLI it MUST accept all of the same arguments as the reference version.
 * **[HIVE_BEELINE]** ODPi Platforms MUST include the `bin/beeline` command line script.
 The platform MUST accept all of the same arguments as the reference version.
 * **[HIVE_THRIFT]** ODPi Platforms MAY allow applications to connect to the Hive Metastore Thrift server via the thrift interface.
 If the platform allows this it MUST accept all of the same thrift method calls as the reference version.